Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 You can also use daily affirmations for pregnancy, such as, “My baby is a healthy, happy, miracle.”

-6: Meditation Music for conception
+6: Meditation Music

 You don’t always need to use a meditation script for fertility.
 Music can help too.